Things to do in Seattle

 Pike Place Market

-Every day from dawn to dusk, Seattle’s famous Pike Place Market buzzes with locals and tourists alike, who come to browse the 150 stalls of fresh seafood, produce, flowers, artisanal products, and local art, as well as see the numerous street performers wandering throughout.More
+Every day from dawn to dusk, Seattle's famous Pike Place Market buzzes with locals and tourists alike.
+People come to the public market to browse 150 stalls of fresh seafood, fresh produce, flowers, artisanal products, and local art.
+Nicknamed the "Soul of Seattle," it's one of the oldest continuously operated public markets in the USA, and among the top culinary attractions in the Pacific Northwest.More

 Kerry Park (Franklin Place)